raghav-33/Trip_Planning_Multi_Agentic-AI_System/README.md

 # ✈️ Multi-Agent AI Travel Planner

-A stateful, autonomous multi-agent AI system designed to dynamically generate, refine, and finalize comprehensive travel itineraries with a Human-in-the-Loop (HITL) approval mechanism.
+An AI-powered travel planning system that uses multiple specialized agents to create personalized travel itineraries.
+Users can review the itinerary, provide feedback, and approve changes through a Human-in-the-Loop (HITL) workflow before the final plan is generated.

 ## Overview